DiiiaZoTe/Postgres-Extended/README.md

 - In `docker-compose.yml` replace the default project name with your project name
 - Ensure all required environment variables are set
+- The environment variables you set during the first build for the postgres database, user and password will be used to connect to the database.
+If you wish to create a new user and database, you can do so using SQL.
+Just google it, there are plenty of resources online.
 - Review and adjust backup schedules as needed
 - Consider security implications when exposing ports
 - Monitor backup logs for successful execution